 Peru unveils giant cat etching at famous Nazca site

-[LIMA] A giant 2,000-year-old figure of a feline that was on the brink of disappearing will be the new cat's meow when Peru's remarkable Nazca Lines attraction reopens to tourists in November.
+A GIANT 2,000-year-old figure of a feline that was on the brink of disappearing will be the new cat's meow when Peru's remarkable Nazca Lines attraction reopens to tourists in November.

-The geoglyph is around 37m long and was recently discovered by a drone on a hillside, the culture ministry said.
+The geoglyph is around 37 metres long and was recently discovered by a drone on a hillside, Peru's culture ministry said.

 "The figure was barely visible and was about to disappear due to the effects of natural erosion as it's on a fairly steep slope," said the ministry.